jepstein-eagle/adaptable/packages/adaptable/readme/functions/application-function.md

 # Application (AdaptableFunction)

-The Application ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Application`) Function enables Developers to add extra information to the Adaptable State stored as Key / Value pairs.
+The Application Function enables Developers to add extra information to the Adaptable State stored as Key / Value pairs.

 ## Application Data Entries